the-drunk-coder/megra/Tutorial/03_controlling_sound.md

 In the case above, the first generator (violin) controls the timing, and whenever the second one receives an event, it'll mix in its own!

-If you only want to apply a modifier to one specific sound, you can filter the event stream for that with the `(for ..)`
+If you only want to apply a modifier to one specific type of sound event, you can filter the event stream for that with the `(for ..)` function:
-function:

 ```lisp
 (s 'strings () ;; <- this is an event sink